Mom’s Potato Soup

 Directions to Make It:

 - Start by placing all the ingredients you will need on your counter.
-Then on a cutting board, peel the skins off the potatoes, and chop them into small cubes.
+Then, on a cutting board, peel the skins off the potatoes and chop them into small cubes.
 Transfer them to a bowl.

 2. Next, peel the onion and chop the onion.
 In a Dutch oven pot or any large soup pot, pour in the olive oil, and toss in the chopped onion.
-Saute the onion on medium heat until translucent and softened, about 4 minutes.
+Sautรฉ the onion on medium heat until translucent and softened, about 4 minutes.

 3. Add the chopped potatoes, plus one chopped tomato (I used only the small tomato, not both), and salt and pepper.
 Stir and saute the vegetables for at least 3 to 4 minutes.